Devveking08/pandya_dev_ear-buds-promo-site-1/README.md

 ## Special Thanks

-We would like to express our gratitude to Professor Rob for his invaluable assistance in answering our questions and providing feedback on this assignment.
+I would like to express our gratitude to Professor Rob for his invaluable assistance in answering our questions and providing feedback on this assignment.
 We highly value and appreciate his support.

 ## Prepared By